-- Identify at least two escape routes from your home and neighborhood. - Practice fire drills so everyone knows what to do. - If advised, evacuate immediately.
+- Identify at least two escape routes from your home and neighborhood. - Practice fire drills so everyone knows what to do. - If advised, evacuate immediately. - Call 9-1-1 to report an uncontrolled fire.

 Learn Before You Burn

 Escaped yard waste from burn piles is one of the leading causes of wildfires.
 Learn more at BeWildfireReadyFL.com.